Rockwell Automation Headquarters and Allen-Bradley Clock Tower: History

 The original plan for the clock tower date as far back as 1959, when it appears on early drawings for the proposed addition.
 Created by architect Fitzhugh Scott, the plans included several towers in its design, only one of which would house a clock.
 This was scaled back, however a smaller tower on an existing building was kept and modified to display the outdoor temperature using a large digital display.
 The interest in creating the tower was Harry Bradley, younger of the firm's two founding brothers.
 An inventor, Bradley including in his tinkering several of the clocks which he owned.

 The Clock Tower's lighted faces have been used as a navigation aid for Lake Michigan mariners over the years, except during the 1973 oil crisis when the clock was unlit from November 1973 to June 1974.

+The clock tower is referred to by the nickname "the Polish Moon", due to its large lit white faces and location on Milwaukee's southside neighborhood which was developed by Polish immigrants to the city during the 20th century.

 Clock size

 The current clock tower stands at 280 ft.
 Because the octagonal faces are nearly twice the size of the faces of London's Big Ben, chimes were never added in an attempt to allow Big Ben to remain the largest four-faced chiming clock in the world.
 In fact, that title has belonged to the Minneapolis City Hall clock since 1909.
 Each hour hand of the Allen-Bradley Clock Tower is 15.8 ft long and weighs 490 lb.
 Each minute hand is 20 ft long and weighs 550 lb.
 The hour markings are 4 ft high.